xytovl/steam-runtime-tools/pressure-vessel/testing-multi-gpu.md

     you expected.

-* For native Linux games only: in its Properties, set the compatibility tool to "Steam Linux Runtime".
+* For native Linux games only: in its Properties, set the compatibility tool to "Steam Linux Runtime 1.0 (scout)" if available, or "Steam Linux Runtime" otherwise.
     Try running the game, and note whether it runs on the GPU that you expected.
 Copy the log file from
-    `steamapps/common/SteamLinuxRuntime/var/slr-latest.log`
+    `steamapps/common/SteamLinuxRuntime_soldier/var/slr-latest.log`
     (the real filename will start with `slr-app319630-` or similar).

 * In its Properties, set the compatibility tool to Proton 5.0 or older